heatmiser/soloshift/README.md

 `--type merge \`

 `--patch '{"spec":{"storage":{"emptyDir":{}}}}'`

+If you receive a message like "cluster does not exist" wait a bit and rerun.

 And finally, watch for the "Install complete!" message, which will be followed by auth creds to log into the console...